Come and meet the cute creatures that call Australia home.

 Come across a grazing kangaroo

 There are plenty of places that you can see kangaroos in the wild.
 On North Stradbroke Island – known as Straddie – just off Brisbane, groups of kangaroos roam the grassy areas and beaches.
 At Point Lookout, grazing kangaroos are a common sight in the ocean-facing parks.
 Feel free to take snaps as they nibble their way across the grass.
-Kangaroos are also commonplace on the New South Wales South Coast, at Pretty Beach and Pebbly Beach within Murramarang National Park, 210 kilometres (130 miles) south of Sydney.
+Kangaroos are also commonplace 210 kilometres (130 miles) south of Sydney, at Pretty Beach and Pebbly Beach, as well as on the white sand beaches of Lucky Bay, near Esperance in Western Australia.

 Encounter a tree kangaroo

 You won’t be the first to think the name ‘tree kangaroo’ is some form of Australian practical joke.
-But seeing is believing at Canberra’s National Zoo and Aquarium, where you’ll meet 15-year-old Kubu.
-This ginger tree kangaroo receives visitors at weekends when he’s getting his feed.
-Book in for the Tree Kangaroo Encounter, and while his keepers distract him with tree kangaroo staples such as fruit, leaves and eggs, you’ll get to gently stroke his coarse, slightly oily fur and get a photo with this most remarkable animal.
-Kubu’s enclosure has a number of vertical poles and, after he’s done feeding, he’s likely to embrace a pole with his forearms and use his hind legs to literally ‘hop’ to the top.
+But seeing is believing at Canberra’s National Zoo and Aquarium, where you’ll meet one for yourself.
+Book in for the Tree Kangaroo Encounter, and you'll get to gently stroke the coarse, red fur and get a photo with this remarkable animal while the keepers distract him with tree kangaroo staples such as fruit, leaves and eggs.

 Wander with wombats